Joker (The Dark Knight): Characterization

 Ledger described the Joker as a "psychopathic, mass murdering, schizophrenic clown with zero empathy".
-He embodies themes of chaos, anarchy and obsession, expressing a desire to upset Gotham's social order through crime and his conflict with Batman.
+He embodies themes of chaos, anarchy and obsession, expressing a desire to upset Gotham's social order through crime and defining himself by his conflict with Batman.
 After their first fight, Batman struggles to understand exactly what the Joker's motivations are.
-Alfred suggests that he might be motivated solely by the thrill of the crime, commenting "Some men just want to watch the world burn."
+His butler Alfred Pennyworth suggests that he might be motivated solely by the thrill of the crime, saying, "Some men just want to watch the world burn."

 The Joker's hair is stringy, unkempt, and dyed green.
 His face is covered by a cracked, smeared and runny layer of white clown makeup, while his sunken eyes are thickly rimmed in black and his teeth are yellowed.
 A red grin is sloppily painted across his mouth and cheeks, covering the facial scars of a Glasgow smile.
 Wearing the character's traditional color palette from the comics, the Joker is dressed in a light purple shirt with a thin medium-toned purple tie and a green waistcoat, topped by a dark purple overcoat; he also wears purple pants and leather gloves, the former marked with pinstripes.
 The film reveals that his clothing is custom-made, with no labels.
 The patterns and designs chosen were popular during the Victorian and Edwardian periods; however, they are given an eccentric twist with the purple and green color palette.
 The Joker's shoes have an upward swoop at the toe, reminiscent of clown shoes.

-Joker carries no identification of any kind, and offers no clear details about his true name or background.
-For instance, Joker offers a variety of often self-contradictory accounts of how he got his scars: simultaneously claiming he inflicted them upon himself to console his wife (who was similarly scarred over a dispute with a loan shark), and that they were inflicted upon him by his father during a domestic dispute.
+The Joker carries no identification of any kind, and offers no clear details about his true name or background.
+He tells two different stories of how he got his scars, involving child abuse and self-mutilation, respectively.
 When he is arrested by the Gotham City police, they find only knives and lint in his pockets.
+It is believed that Joker is a former soldier with PTSD, which would also explain his expert handling of weapons.

 The character's mannerisms carry a quality of unpredictability.
 His voice frequently shifts in pitch, so that he speaks his dialogue hitting higher notes, followed by an immediate lower voice capable of landing two octaves below.
 Nolan acknowledges this unpredictability to be part of the character's slinky physical movements as well, saying that Ledger's performance is "always a surprise".
 About the Joker's physical appearance, Geoff Boucher wrote for the Los Angeles Times that the character probes the facial scars with his tongue and "walks with shoulders bowed and his chin out and down, like a hyena".